 In early 2013, several agencies and organizations began to inventory the non-profit resources being provided to communities, including the American Planning Association – NJ Chapter, FEMA (Community Planning and Capacity Building), Sustainable Jersey and NJ Future.
-Later that year, the NJ Resiliency Network was formed to provide a more coordinated and comprehensive approach to community recovery and resiliency.
-The Network is facilitated by Sustainable Jersey, a non-profit organization at The College of New Jersey, who partners with “resource providers” and matches their tools and services with community needs.
-The NJ Resiliency Network receives funding from the NJ Recovery Fund and the Surdna Foundation.
+Later that year, the Sustainable Jersey Resiliency Program was formed to provide a more coordinated and comprehensive approach to community recovery and resiliency.
+The Program is facilitated by Sustainable Jersey, a non-profit organization at The College of New Jersey, who partners with “resource providers” and matches their tools and services with community needs.
+The Sustainable Jersey Resiliency Program receives funding from the NJ Recovery Fund and the Surdna Foundation.

 Post-Sandy Municipal Needs Assessment

-In the spring and summer of 2014, staff of the NJ Resiliency Network conducted a broad assessment of municipal needs with local officials from 86 municipalities across the 10 coastal counties hardest hit by Superstorm Sandy.
+In the spring and summer of 2014, staff of the Sustainable Jersey Resiliency Program conducted a broad assessment of municipal needs with local officials from 86 municipalities across the 10 coastal counties hardest hit by Superstorm Sandy.
 The “Post-Sandy Municipal Needs Assessment for Long-Term Recovery and Resiliency Planning” was designed as a brief, online survey instrument to quickly and efficiently collect insights from local officials.
 Through a combination of open-ended and multiple choice responses, local officials were asked to provide examples of their top recovery and resilience issues and to identify their level of interest in support services available for a range of commonly cited municipal recovery and resilience issues.
-To learn more, visit the NJ Resiliency Network website.